apache/seatunnel/docs/en/configuration/filter-plugins/Checksum.md

 ### Description

-Get the checksum of field.
+Calculate checksum(default algorithm is SHA1) of specific field and add a new field with the checksum value.

 ### Options